Lujan Grisham gets a victory for tough-on-crime agenda

 Republican lawmakers, victims' advocates and Lujan Grisham have all expressed frustration with lawmakers' abilities to pass tough-on-crime legislation this year.

-The governor held a news conference earlier this week to say "it defies explanation" why lawmakers in the Democrat-controlled Legislature have been unable to reach consensus on bills meant to fight crime in New Mexico.
+The governor held a news conference earlier this week to say "it defies explanation" why lawmakers in the Democrat-controlled Legislature have been unable to reach consensus on crime-fighting bills.